These are the Best Android Tablets to buy in 2022

 Honorable Mention: Samsung Galaxy Z Fold 3

 Wait, what is a phone doing on this list?
 Well, it does technically count as a small tablet as well, as the phone unfolds to reveal a 7.6-inch internal display.
 In fact, Samsung is clearly playing that game here, as these phones with large foldable displays blur the line between a phone and a tablet more than ever.
 Especially now that the Galaxy Z Fold 2 has fixed many of the flaws that plagued the first-gen Galaxy Fold and the Z Fold 2, this should be a good option for people actually looking for a smaller tablet with top-of-the-line specifications—and don’t really bat an eye at expensive stuff.

 It’s one of the best Android tablets and, incidentally, one of the best Android phones as well.
 That’s foldables for you.

-This is it for our list of the best Android tablets.
-We have a lot of options here for everyone, as I mentioned previously, but everyone with a budget of over $500 should be taking a look into the Galaxy Tab S7 lineup.
+We have a lot of options here for everyone, but those with a budget of over $500 should be taking a look at the Galaxy Tab S7 lineup.
 As I said before, the Android tablet competition is currently pretty much non-existent, and only a few companies have managed to put out products worth considering.
-That being said, if you’re not a fan of Samsung, Lenovo also has a decent option with their Tab P11 Pro, and Amazon has a few devices under its belt too, which actually sell like hotcakes but will probably let you down if you’re looking to do more intensive tasks on it.
+But if you’re not a fan of Samsung, Lenovo also has a decent option with their Tab P11 Pro, and Amazon has a few devices under its belt too, which actually sell like hotcakes but will probably let you down if you’re looking to do more intensive tasks on it.

-Of course, if you do want the best possible tablet out there in current times, look beyond Android and see if you can pick up the new Apple iPad Pro 2021.
+Of course, if you do want the best possible tablet out there right now, look beyond Android and see if you can pick up the new Apple iPad Pro 2021.
 Sorry Android fans, but it’s the truth.